-Water service remains unaffected so customers can continue to use and drink water from their tap as usual.
+Water safety remains unaffected so customers can continue to use and drink water from their tap as usual.
 Learn more...

 Board of Directors meetings will be teleconferenced until further notice.
 Learn more...